Guide: Account Migration

 If you have trouble with this process, contact your WAFRN administrator.

-However, you can list a forwarding alias - your new account's name/address - and move over your followers.
+You can also list a forwarding alias - your new account's name/address - and move over your followers.

-Go to "Settings" > "Miscellaneous" > "Old Settings", and click "Old settings (deprecated!!)".
+Finally, on your old account, go to "Settings" > "Miscellaneous" > "Old Settings", and click "Old settings (deprecated!!)".
 Scroll right on the top bar until you get to the "Migrate out" tab.
+Enter the handle of your new account.
+Click "Migrate".

 WAFRN gives you full control of the ATproto side of your account.
 If you decide you don't want to use WAFRN anymore, you can unlink the ATproto account from your WAFRN account and just use it as a regular ATproto account.
 Or, if you prefer, you can use the PDS MOOver to take that ATproto account elsewhere.